Kacy Rodgers: Miami Dolphins

 In 2008, Rodgers joined the Miami Dolphins as defensive line coach under first-year head coach Tony Sparano, replacing Travis Jones and Diron Reynolds from 2007.
 He would churn out three pro bowlers in Randy Starks DT, Paul Soliai DT and Cameron Wake DE while with the Dolphins.
 Rodgers had previously worked with Sparano in Dallas the previous five seasons while also serving under former Dolphins Vice President Bill Parcells during his tenure as Cowboys head coach from 2003 to 2006.

 New York Jets

 Rodgers was named the New York Jets' defensive coordinator on January 23, 2015.

 Tampa Bay Buccaneers

 In 2019, Rodgers was named defensive line coach of the Tampa Bay Buccaneers, a position he held for three seasons.
 He was part of the coaching staff when the Buccaneers won Super Bowl LV.
-Following the 2021 season, Rodgers was promoted to co-defensive coordinator (with Larry Foote) due to existing defensive coordinator Todd Bowles being named new Buccaneers head coach, replacing the retiring Bruce Arians who moved into a front office position with the team.
+After the 2021 season, following Bruce Arians’ resignation and the promotion of defensive coordinator Todd Bowles to head coach, Rodgers was named run game coordinator for the Buccaneers.
+As Bowles retained his defensive play calling and coaching duties, he did not hire an official defensive coordinator, leaving Rodgers as one of two top defensive assistant coaches for Tampa Bay, along with pass game coordinator Larry Foote.

+Detroit Lions

+On January 23, 2025, Rodgers was hired to serve as the defensive line coach for the Detroit Lions.